Performance Testing

 • Great for a simple, brute-force type of performance testing tool

-Developed by the Chicago Tribune, this is probably one of this list's coolest-sounding performance testing tools.
+The load testing software was developed by the Chicago Tribune, this is probably one of this list's coolest-sounding performance testing tools.

 Bees with Machine Guns describes itself as a utility for arming (creating) many bees (micro Amazon EC2 instances) to attack (load test) targets (web applications).